juntossomosmais/frontend-challenge/README.md

 ## The Challenge

+### About layout

 The [following Figma layout needs to be developed](https://www.figma.com/file/ED8oK1CyH2BD5BjSAcy9vF/Teste-Front-end?node-id=505%3A2613).

 <img src="layout-jsm.png" width="800">

 It's important to say that it is just a prototype, the idea is to check your ability to propose improvements, features and contribute to the product UI 😄.
-Feel free to make improvements like new functionalities, animations, visual optimizations, etc.

 The logo is the same as the one on the repository.

+**Feel completely free** to make improvements like:

+- New functionalities
+- Animations
+- Visual optimizations
+- etc.

+You also can add new filters if you want 😋

+### About project

 You **should** develop: